ocoffey/csc-211-su18/assignments/a01/readme.md

 5) Create another new file: `touch compile.sh`

 6) Now, let's write a bare-bones compile script: `echo "gcc *.c -o hello.o" >> compile.sh`.
 There's quite a bit to unpack in this small statement; however, at the highest level, what we are executing here says 'print the line "gcc *.c -o hello.o" to the file named compile.
 The `>>` symbol is a *redirection*, that takes the output of whatever command is on it's left, and 'pipes' it to whatever is on it's right.
 This principle allows long chains of commands to pass information, allowing you to be a much more powerful Bash developer.
+Also introduced here, is the `*` operator, which is called a "wildcard"; this wildcard tells bash to find all of the files **ending** in ".c", and to replace this *.c with all of those files.

 > At this point, feel free to re-run the command above, redirecting the output to different files, such as `compile.txt`, etc. Note the default behavior when a file does not already exist.